lcbro/lcbro/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-**LCBro** (Lightweight Chrome Browser Remote Operations) is a comprehensive MCP server for browser automation with support for both Playwright and Chrome DevTools Protocol (CDP).
+**LCBro** (Low Cost Browser Remote Operations) is a comprehensive MCP server for browser automation with support for both Playwright and Chrome DevTools Protocol (CDP).
 The project has been successfully transformed from a local development tool into a globally installable npm package.

 ## ✅ Completed Tasks